ChuDucAnh242002/Flight_Weather_Intergration/README.md

 Instructions for running:

-- After clonig repo, confugure as maeven project
+- After cloning repo, configure as maeven project
   (the root directory is: release/finalSubmission/FlightWeatherApp)
-- Run in netbeans to open the desktop app
+- Run in Netbeans to open the desktop app
 - build to run unit tests